microscaling/microscaling/README.md

 Microscaling Engine is licensed under the Apache License, Version 2.0.
 See [LICENSE](https://github.com/microscaling/microscaling/blob/master/LICENSE) for the full license text.

+## Contributing

+We'd love to get contributions from you!
+Please see [CONTRIBUTING.md](https://github.com/microscaling/microscaling/blob/master/CONTRIBUTING.md) for more details.

 ## Contact Us

 We'd love to hear from you at [hello@microscaling.com](mailto:hello@microscaling.com) or on Twitter at [@microscaling](http://twitter.com/microscaling).